 Welcome to the Tennessee Louis Stokes Alliance for Minority Participation (TLSAMP) program.
-TLSAMP is a collaborative effort sustained by a coalition of six colleges and universities in the state of Tennessee to significantly increase the number of underrepresented minority students statewide.
-Students must complete undergraduate degrees in science, technology, engineering, and mathematics (STEM) fields.
+TLSAMP is a collaborative effort sustained by a coalition of ten colleges and universities in the state of Tennessee to significantly increase the number of underrepresented minority students statewide.
+Students must complete undergraduate degrees in:

 This goal will be accomplished through the implementation of a comprehensive and integrated series of recruitment and retention initiatives that address key transition points from undergraduate recruitment through preparation for graduate school.

 Tennessee LSAMP is a National Science Foundation (NSF) sponsored program with the mission to significantly increase the number of underrepresented minorities receiving degrees in Science, Technology, Engineering, and Mathematics.

 Our alliance consists of six institutions, with Tennessee State University serving as the lead institution.
 With a student focus in mind, each institution provides services that assist underrepresented minorities with the transition from high school to college, integrate them socially and academically into the university environment, and engage them in research and summer internship opportunities.
 In an effort to meet the needs and expectations of the underrepresented minorities in STEM, TLSAMP provides services such as:

 As an Alliance, TLSAMP institutions work closely together to plan and implement three alliance-wide activities:

 BUILDING BRIDGES TO CAREERS

 Tennessee LSAMP is Building Bridges to Careers and Opportunities in STEM.
 We stand ready to help you make your dreams a reality.